 Visiting a college campus can be a critical part of the recruiting process, and often can help a prospective student-athlete determine the right fit for their college career.

-New NCAA rules, which went into effect in April 2018, impact the role college coaches can play in those visits and when prospective student-athletes are allowed to interact with coaches on campus.
+New NCAA rules, which went into effect in the spring of 2018, impact the role college coaches can play in those visits and when prospective student-athletes are allowed to interact with coaches on campus.

-The two types of recruiting visits – official visits and unofficial visits – both may take place beginning Sept.
-1 of a prospect’s grade 11 year in high school.
+There are two types of recruiting visits – official visits and unofficial visits.
+Unofficial visits are first allowed on Jan.
+1 of a prospect’s grade 10 year in high school, while official visits may take place beginning Sept.
+1 of a prospect’s grade 11 year.
 Previously, unofficial visits could take place at any time and official visits were not permitted until grade 12.

 Below are some of the key distinctions between official and unofficial visits:

 PSAs may contact coaches at any time, and coaches may reach out to PSAs beginning Jan.
-1 of grade 10, so recruiting conversations often begin before a PSA is permitted to visit campus.
+1 of grade 10.

 Visits – whether official or unofficial – can be a key step in the recruiting process, allowing coaches and PSAs to build a better relationship and determine if there is a fit for both sides.